RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/upgrading-with-operator.md

 ### Upgrade the Redis Enterprise cluster version

-Before beginning the upgrade of the Redis Enterprise cluster version, check the Operator release notes to find the Redis Enterprise image tag.
-For example, in Operator release [6.0.12-5](https://github.com/RedisLabs/redis-enterprise-k8s-docs/releases/tag/v6.0.12-5), the Images section shows the Redis Enterprise tag is `6.0.12-57`.
+Before beginning the upgrade of the Redis Enterprise cluster version, check the K8s operator release notes to find the Redis Enterprise image tag.
+For example, in Redis Enterprise K8s operator release [6.0.12-5](https://github.com/RedisLabs/redis-enterprise-k8s-docs/releases/tag/v6.0.12-5), the `Images` section shows the Redis Enterprise tag is `6.0.12-57`.

 After the Operator upgrade is complete, you can upgrade Redis Enterprise cluster version using the following steps.